Integrity and Taking Responsibility

 The essence of Responsibility is having the Ability to Respond.
 You get to decide what you’ll do with all input that comes your way.
 That includes everything you read in these blogs or hear in classes with me!

 I urge you guys to take responsibility for your life and for your actions.
 Start with you.
+When you decide to learn voiceover, you also learn about your life.
 Take responsibility for your reactions and just know that you have a lot more control over that than you think, and for your art.
-Take the time to squeeze every bit of juice out of this journey that you can, because it really is about the journey.
+Remember to take the time to squeeze every bit of juice out of this journey that you can, because it really is about the journey.

 Get a copy of Don Miguel Ruiz’s “The Four Agreements” HERE!